top of page

 We recommend using battery operated tealights.
 If using real flames, the whole piece may become hot, so be careful when touching or moving it, and protect any surfaces you place it on.
 You don’t want to burn yourself, or your best dining table!
 Burn candles out of reach of children and pets, never leave a burning candle unattended, leave at least 10cm between burning candles, and never burn it near anything that may catch fire.

-It's worth noting that some pottery appears indestrucible and some doesn't, you'll hear stories of people using dishwashers and microwaves all the time with no adverse effects.
-Yay for them!
-What I'm saying is that YOU need to decide for you how your pottery is looked after because it's precious to you, not them.
+It's worth noting that some pottery appears indestrucible and some doesn't, you'll hear stories of people using dishwashers and microwaves all the time with no adverse effects, and you'll have some mugs that your drop and they always seem to bounce, and then others, the slightest knock getting it out of the cupboard and they break.
+What I'm saying is that YOU need to decide for you how your pottery is looked after and how precious it is.
+Tiny hand and footprints can't be replicated years later, so you may want to keep these items for display only.

 bottom of page